iskodirajga/buzzingpixel.com/system/user/content/ee-add-ons/ansel/documentation/sections/03--field-type-use/01--getting-to-know-ansel.md

 <div class="content-blocks__note">
 	<div class="content-blocks__note-title">Note</div>
-	<p>Though all screenshots used in the documentation are from the ExpressionEngine 3 version of Ansel, the functionality is identical and things are generally in the same place even if they look slightly different.
-Where there are difference worth noting, they will be noted here.</p>
+	<p>Though all screenshots used in the documentation are from the ExpressionEngine 3 version of Ansel, the functionality of Ansel for ExpressionEngine 2 is identical and things are generally in the same place even if they look slightly different.
+Where there are differences worth noting, they will be noted.</p>
 </div>